Type above and press Enter to search. Press Esc to cancel.

 Balance

-Achieving balance within your in-store displays is key in guiding your customers around your store and providing a cohesive experience.
-Balance in your store can be either symmetrical or asymmetrical.
+Balance is key in guiding your customers around your store and providing a cohesive experience—and it can be symmetrical or asymmetrical.

 Symmetrical balance uses design elements that have the same weight, while asymmetrical uses items of different weights.
-While symmetrical displays can add consistency and order to your store, sometimes using asymmetrical designs can help add a more interesting touch to your display, adding more of a focal point to certain elements in your design.
+While symmetrical displays can add consistency and order, sometimes asymmetrical designs can offer a more interesting touch to your display.

 (Source)